Booth notebook

 Lineup logic first.
 Song notes right behind it.

-A Thousand Miles Away is the thesis, and One World is the answer waiting on deck.
+I Looked At You (Remastered) is the thesis, and War is the answer waiting on deck.

 Record in focus